gtheilman/PharmacyFeud/README.md

 Don't include the ".js" in the URL.
 Just the part of the filename before the period.

-The game board will open in another window that doesn't have a URL bar or other distractions.
-If you load the page and nothing happens,
+The game board will open in another window that doesn't have a menu bar or other distractions.

+If you load the page and nothing happens:

 * Make you aren't covering up the game board with another window
 * Make sure your browser is not blocking popup windows or blocking external content